genericmethod/moneymate/README.md

 - Implement versioning using headers as well apart from path
 - Further inline documentation / info logs
 - API Health checks
+- Use a money library to handle monetary values - joda-money / java-money